Hitman1717/sepolia_testnet_payment_gateway/README.md

 2) Sell: create product (sets price in ETH → stored as Wei; on-chain product created if contract set)
 3) Marketplace: buy (sends exact priceWei to contract `buy(productId)`)
 4) Trace: append and view trace events for a productId
+5) My Items: see items owned by your wallet (off-chain), list/unlist with price; in Trace page, view on-chain items owned by any address

 ### Deploying the contract (Remix)
 - Compile `Marketplace.sol` with 0.8.24